gecko0307/psxlib/README.md

 PSXLib is written in ANSI C with pieces in ASPSX assembler.

 ## Usage
 A simple usage example can be found in the `demo` folder.
 Keep in mind that this repository doesn't contain third-party utilities needed to build it.
+You can download a prepackaged version for Windows from Releases page, but you still need to install Psy-Q SDK by yourself.